amenjalal94/amenjalal94.github.io/README.md

 to consider these offers imminently.
 If marriage offers arrive faster than job offers – and women get engaged or married before they start work – they may never work.
 Conversely, if a woman is already employed when she enters the marriage market, she is unlikely to receive offers from men who find a working woman unsuitable, thus shifting the composition of marriage offers in favor of sustained FLFP.
-To test how the timing of job search affects FLFP, we are running our experiment with 2,100 students graduating from Pakistan’s largest (public) university.
+To test how the timing of job search affects FLFP, we are running this experiment with 2,100 students graduating from Pakistan’s largest (public) university.
 </details>

 <br />